FRCBS/CRP_enrichment/src/publication_content.md

         mutate(Gender = case_when(Gender == 1 ~ "Men",
                                   Gender == 2 ~ "Women",
                                   TRUE ~ "NA"),
+               # It is worth noting here, that menstruation status was not asked from women over 55.
+So, we treat these as postmenopausal.
                Group = case_when(Gender == "Men" ~ "Men",
                                  Gender == "Women" & (Menstruation == 1 | Menstruation == 2) ~ "Women|Pre",
                                  Gender == "Women" & (Menstruation == 3 | Age >= 55) ~ "Women|Post",